na-na-hi/renget/archive/guier.md

 Events: | Description:
 ------ | -----
 [Invictus](https://starcitizen.tools/Invictus_Launch_Week)  -> -> Starts late May for 2 weeks. | This lore event celebrates the UEE Military, and will have every ship manufacturer show off and sell their **combat-focused ships only**, along with a tour inside the [Javelin Destroyer](https://starcitizen.tools/Javelin) and a [Bengal Carrier](https://starcitizen.tools/Bengal) flyby in-game.
-[Foundation Festival](https://starcitizen.tools/Foundation_Festival)  -> -> Starts in early June for around 2–3 weeks. | A new player focused event that will reward you and frequent players utilizing their [Guide System](https://starcitizen.tools/Guide_System) on the website.
+[Foundation Festival](https://starcitizen.tools/Foundation_Festival)  -> -> Starts in early June for around 2–3 weeks. | A new player focused event that will reward you and frequent players utilizing their [Guide System](https://starcitizen.tools/Guide_System) on their website.
-[IAE](https://starcitizen.tools/Intergalactic_Aerospace_Expo)  -> ->Starts in mid-November and goes on for 2 weeks. | Biggest event of the year that will display/sell every ship they have ever sold, and distributes event unique skins for the winners of the [ship showdown contest](https://starcitizen.tools/Ship_Showdown) held every September.
+[IAE](https://starcitizen.tools/Intergalactic_Aerospace_Expo)  -> ->Starts in mid-November and goes on for 2 weeks. | Biggest event of the year that will display/sell (almost) every ship they have ever sold, and distributes event unique ship skins for the winners of the [ship showdown contest](https://starcitizen.tools/Ship_Showdown) held every September.

 **You are able to rent and try out all ships in display during the Invictus/IAE event for free**.
 All ships on sale during the event come with 10-years insurance and warbond CCU deals for select ships from each manufacturer.